tronsha/wp-lightbox-plugin/wordpress/trunk/readme.txt

 * Fix for javascript error if tag attribute not exists

 = 1.2.2 =
-* Added support for media title for standalone images
+* Add support for media title for standalone images

 = 1.2.1 =
-* Added support for standalone images
+* Add support for standalone images

 = 1.2.0 =
-* Added: fancyBox v3.0.47
+* Add: fancyBox v3.0.47

 = 1.1.8 =
-* Added support for media title
+* Add support for media title

 = 1.1.7 =
 * Update: Lightbox v2.9.0